DaveParillo/cisc187-reader/docs/_sources/class-III-design/inheritance.rst.txt

      draw_all(shapes);
    }

-The :cref:`std::vector`` of unique pointers could have been implemented with a vector of raw pointers:
+The :container:`vector`` of unique pointers could have been implemented with a vector of raw pointers:

 .. code-block:: cpp